 Ready for the future

-Continuing our commitment to maximising uptime while minimising energy consumption, the data centres will all feature Tier IV design and NABERS 5.0-star energy efficiency.
+Continuing our commitment to maximising uptime while minimising energy consumption, the data centres will all feature Tier IV design and will target a level of energy efficiency that has never been achieved in Australia before.
 They’ll also connect seamlessly to the existing NEXTDC data centres in each city, ensuring our existing clients can reap the benefits.

 The S3 and M3 facilities, expected to be located 5km outside the CBD and in Port Melbourne respectively, will both offer 80MW of total IT capacity.
 While P2 in East Perth will offer 20MW of total planned IT capacity.
 It’s expected that in phase 1 of practical completion, which is scheduled for the first half of 2020, it will have over 1MW of capacity.

 "We are incredibly excited by the breadth and depth of these new investments that will further support the exponential growth of the digital economy in Australia.
 Over time these new infrastructure developments are expected to be the largest of their kind in Australia.
 These important strategic investments will extend our world class operation of Tier IV data centres across the Australian landscape.”
 Craig Scroggie, Chief Executive Officer for NEXTDC.

 Raising the capital

 Funding for these projects will come from a fully underwritten $281 million institutional placement and a non-underwritten Share Purchase Plan (SPP).
 NEXTDC Directors have committed to taking up their full entitlement under the new SPP.

 This venture not only gives us the opportunity to create new facilities, it gives NEXTDC the tools to act accordingly and with precision over the longer term.
 With the business climate rapidly changing, the need for enterprise to store and curate its data is greater than ever, so we need to be ready.